cornell-ece5745/ece5745-S01-front-end/docs/index.md

-Now that we have looked at some of the views of the standard cell library, we can now try using these views and the ASIC flow front-end to synthesize RTL into a gate-level net list.
+Now that we have looked at some of the views of the standard cell library, we can now try using these views and the ASIC flow front-end to synthesize RTL into a gate-level netlist.

 PyMTL-Based Testing, Simulation, Translation
 --------------------------------------------------------------------------